Call 2012 || 1999 (India)

 - European Communities – Conditions for the Granting of Tariff Preferences to Developing Countries, DS 246.
 Acted for India in its challenge to tariff preferences granted by the European Union to textile products from twelve developing countries.

-Thomas is gaining experience across a broad range of competition and regulatory matters.
+Thomas has broad experience across competition and regulatory matters.
 He has a particular interest in conflicts of laws issues as they arise in competition damages litigation.

 - National Grid Electricity Transmission v ABB and others (Ch D).
 Acting for the claimants in follow-on proceedings in the Chancery Division concerning the power cables cartel.